Monetary and Financial Stability

 If economic and financial conditions were to deteriorate further, policymakers could revert to the broader toolkit that was developed during the financial crisis.
 For example, the Federal Reserve launched the Term Asset-Backed Securities Loan Facility in 2009, which provided targeted funding.
 The Bank of England and the U.K. Treasury introduced the Funding for Lending Scheme, where a funding subsidy was provided to incentivize the expansion of lending to households, small and mid-sized enterprises, and non-financial corporates.
 Other authorities, too, have deployed variants of such lending schemes that aim at lowering the costs of borrowing in certain sectors.

-The sharp decline in interest rates, combined with growing anxiety about the economic outlook, have also raised investor concerns about the health of banks.
+The sharp decline in interest rates, combined with growing anxiety about the economic outlook, has also raised investor concerns about the health of banks.
 Banks’ share prices have fallen sharply, and bond prices of banks have also come under some pressure—likely reflecting fear of potential losses.
 The good news is that banks are generally more resilient than before the 2008 financial crisis because they have greater capital and liquidity cushions.
 This means the risks to financial stability stemming from the banking sector are much lower, despite declining share prices.

 Supervisory authorities should, however, monitor developments at banks very closely.
 Given the temporary nature of the virus outbreak, banks could consider a temporary restructuring of loan terms for the most-affected borrowers.
 Supervisors should work closely with banks to ensure that such actions are both transparent and temporary.
 The goal must be to preserve banks’ financial strength and overall transparency across the financial sector.
-We are located in many different parts of the country.

 Authorities should also be alert to possible financial stability threats from outside the banking system.
 This requires an increased focus on asset managers and exchange-traded funds, where investors might liquidate risky investments suddenly.

 Large swings in asset prices can quickly put markets and institutions under pressure.
 While market functioning has been able to withstand large swings in asset prices so far, anecdotal evidence suggests that liquidity has been tightening in many markets.
-And there are strains in U.S. dollar funding markets, where non-U.S. banks and corporates borrowing in U.S. dollars.
+And there are strains in U.S. dollar funding markets, where non-U.S. banks and corporates borrow in U.S. dollars.

 Overall, policymakers must act decisively and cooperate at the global level to preserve monetary and financial stability during this time of extraordinary challenges.
 The mantra of “hoping for the best, preparing for the worst” has long been successfully deployed.
 The IMF will act as needed to help its members face this extraordinary, but hopefully temporary, crisis.
-Learn more about Title Loans at https://en.wikipedia.org/wiki/Title_loan.